keybase/saltpack-python/spec.md

 - The packet contents, a MessagePack bin object.
 The maximum size of a bin object is about 4GB, but our default size will be 1MB.

+An empty chunk signifies the end of the message.

 ## Example
 A message with one recipient.
 ```